xii + 218 pp.

 Through Nir’s detailed analysis of the symbols and metaphors of Joseph and Aseneth in a Christian context, the book coalesces into a tightly integrated and meaningful whole, on both the theological and the symbolic levels.

-Rivka Nir is a lecturer in the Department of History at the Open University of Israel.
+Rivka Nir has been teaching in the Department of History, Philosophy and Judaic Studies in the Open University of Israel.

 Chapter 1.
 Aseneth — Jewish Proselyte or Christian Convert?
 23